 Features

-Lucy Landymore: Career advice from Hans Zimmer's drummer
+Lucy Landymore: career advice from Hans Zimmer's drummer

 Award-winning multi-percussionist, drummer and composer Lucy Landymore believes that listening to intercultural music can transform how young musicians approach their craft.
 Hattie Fisk meets her to find out more.